hackclub/winter/xi-forgetme.md

 By the way, they store the data on the cloud and the sync of the data is very slow, so I just wanna build a mini home-stay cloud as a private NAS for people.

-Programmers can also build a local git repo, or build a portable cloud code platform.
+Programmers can also build a local git repo, or build a portable cloud code platform, you can also do hacking with this moving "hacker" lol.

-Also I will use this Raspberry Pi to control a mini car with L298N, so that I can move this portable NAS by the mini car lol.

-In addition, I would like to make a auto follow

 TODO: I gotta write an app on phone to control the car easier.